Inclusive Teaching Series

 If you are interested, please submit an application by April 27, 2018.
 We will notify applicants of their acceptance by May 4, 2018.
 If you have any questions, please contact IDP Program Assistant, Natasha Steinhall or IDP Director, Dr. Adi Grabiner-Keinan.

 The Inclusive Teaching Institute for Graduate Students and Postdocs is a two-day retreat occurring Friday and Saturday, April 13-14, 2018.
 Participants will engage proactively in complex discussions about aspects of diversity at Cornell and beyond.
 Through readings, activities, and discussion, participants will expand their understanding of diversity and implement new ideas into their teaching practices and philosophies.
 Learn more

 - Friday, April 13 from 1:00-6:00 pm and Saturday, April 14 from 10:00 am - 3:00 pm

 - G01 Biotechnology Building

-The Intergroup Dialogue Project will be offering one 5-session course for Graduate and Professional Students and Postdoctoral Scholars that will be focusing on such questions on the following dates:
+The Intergroup Dialogue Project offered a 5-session course for Graduate and Professional Students and Postdoctoral Scholars on the following dates: